-- 4.22 If a formal review of an allegation of a breach of the Code of Conduct is undertaken, it shall be done by: - a) The Chair and Vice-Chair of the Board, if appropriate (see Section 4.1); or - b) Any two of the Chair, Vice-Chair and the alternate trustees (see Sections 4.2 and 4.3); or - c) An outside consultant chosen by the Chair and Vice-Chair. - 4.23 The Chair and Vice-Chair shall determine if the formal review will be undertaken by an outside consultant. - 4.24 Regardless of who undertakes the formal review, it shall be undertaken using the following steps: - a) Procedural fairness and the rules of natural justice shall govern the formal review.
-The formal review will be conducted in private and, to the extent possible, protecting the confidentiality of the parties involved.
+4.234.21 The formal review of a complaint shall be managed and/or investigated by the Integrity Commissioner or an outside consultant designated by the Integrity Commissioner.
+If a formal review of an allegation of a breach of the Code of Conduct is undertaken, it shall be done by:

-- b) The formal review may involve both written and oral statements by any witnesses, the trustee bringing the complaint and the trustee who is alleged to have breached the Code of Conduct. - c) The trustee who is alleged to have breached the Code of Conduct shall receive details of the allegation and have an opportunity to respond to the allegations both in a private meeting with the person(s) undertaking the formal review and in writing. - d) It is expected that the formal review will be conducted within a reasonable period of time which will depend on the circumstances of the case.
-The trustee who is alleged to have breached the Code of Conduct shall provide a written response to the allegations within 10 days of receiving the written allegation, or such extended period of time as the investigators deem appropriate in the circumstance. - e) If the trustee who is alleged to have breached the Code of Conduct refuses to participate in the formal review, the formal review will continue in his/her absence. - 4.25 Once the formal review is complete, the investigators shall provide a confidential draft copy of their report containing the findings of fact to the trustee who is alleged to have breached the Code of Conduct and the trustee who brought the complaint for their written comment to the investigator(s).
-The purpose of providing the draft report to the parties is to ensure no errors of fact are contained in it.
-The two trustees shall have up to ten (10) days (or such greater period of time as deemed appropriate by the investigators) from the receipt of the draft report to provide a written response. - 4.26 The final report of the investigators shall outline the finding of facts, but not contain a recommendation or opinion as to whether the Code of Conduct has been breached.
-This will be determined by the Board of Trustees as a whole. - 4.27 If the Chair and Vice-Chair of the Board when conducting the formal review cannot agree on the final finding of facts, it shall be referred to an outside investigator to complete the formal review.
+- a) The Chair and Vice-Chair of the Board, if appropriate (see Section 4.1); or - b) Any two of the Chair, Vice-Chair and the alternate trustees (see Sections 4.2 and 4.3); or - c) An outside consultant chosen by the Chair and Vice-Chair. - 4.24 The Chair and Vice-Chair shall determine if the formal review will be undertaken by an outside consultant. - 4.254.22 A formal review Regardless of who undertakes the formal review, it shall be undertaken using the following steps: - a) Procedural fairness and the rules of natural justice shall govern the formal review.
+The formal review will be conducted in private and, to the extent possible, protecting the confidentiality of the parties involved. - b) The formal review may involve both written and oral statements by any witnesses, the trustee bringing the complaint and the trustee who is alleged to have breached the Code of Conduct complainant, and the respondent. - c) The trustee who is alleged to have breached the Code of Conductrespondent shall receive details of the allegation and have an opportunity to respond to the allegations both in a private meeting with the person(s) undertaking the formal reviewIntegrity Commissioner and in writing. - d) It is expected that the The formal review will be conducted within-90 calendar days of the receipt of the written complaint a reasonable period of time which will depend on the circumstances of the case.
+If a longer period of time is required to complete the inquiry, the reason for the extension will be explained in the final report to the Board. - d)e) The trustee who is alleged to have breached the Code of Conduct respondent shall provide a written response to the allegations within 10 days of receiving the written allegation, or such extended period of time as the investigators Integrity Commissioner deems appropriate in the circumstance. - e)f) If the trustee who is alleged to have breached the Code of Conductrespondent refuses to participate in the formal review, the formal review will continue in his/her absence.